jantman/serverspec-extended-types/README.md

 [![Github Issues](https://img.shields.io/github/issues/jantman/serverspec-extended-types.svg)](https://github.com/jantman/serverspec-extended-types/issues)
 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/0.1.0/active.svg)](http://www.repostatus.org/#active)

-serverspec-extended-types provides some purpose-specific types to be used with [serverspec](http://serverspec.org/) for testing various things on a host, as well as some types for high-level integration tests that make actual requests against services on the host.
+serverspec-extended-types provides some purpose-specific types to be used with [serverspec](http://serverspec.org/) 2.x for testing various things on a host, as well as some types for high-level integration tests that make actual requests against services on the host.

 Current types include:

-*
+* A ``virtualenv`` type to make expectations about a Python Virtualenv, its ``pip`` and ``python`` versions, and packages installed in it.
+This also works for system-wide Python if ``pip`` is installed.
+* A ``http_get`` type to perform an HTTP GET request (specifying a port number, the ``Host:`` header to set, and the path to request) and make expectations about whether the request times out, its status code, headers, and response body.
+* A ``bitlbee`` type to actually connect via IRC to a running [bitlbee](http://www.bitlbee.org/) IRC gateway and authenticate to it, and make expectations that the connection and authentication worked, and what version of Bitlbee is running.

 This is in no way associated with or endorsed by the SeverSpec project or its developers.
 (When I proposed that they include a HTTP request type, I was told that was "using [serverspec] wrong", and the GitHub issue was deleted).
 I imagine that,